yuantiku/YTKJsBridge-Android/README.md

 var str = JSBridge.call("api1.testFunc", {"some msg"});
 ```

+Same name method in one object is not allowed.

 If a WebView has called `addYTKJavascriptInterface`  mutiple times without assigning namespace, the method in the JsApi that is added at last will be invoked when javascript calling a method that exists in more than one JsApi.

 ### Event transmission